annkur-sharma-devops/my-clicks/readme.md

 A minimal photo gallery web app built with **Next.js**, **TypeScript**, and **Docker**.
 It allows image uploads (up to 5), auto-deletes the oldest photo when a new one is uploaded, and supports volume-mounting for persistent storage.

+**This repo and application can be used on Docker Hub, Docker Repo, Kubernetes Cluster.**

 ![My Clicks Screenshot](./public/preview.png) <!-- Optional screenshot -->
 ---
 ## ✨ Features